The Stunning: 2003-present

 2003 – 9 years after breaking up, they re-issued Paradise in the Picture House on the imprint Dirtbird Records as a special edition with bonus tracks and a full-colour booklet.
 It went to number two in the Irish charts.
 They played 14 sold-out shows to over 20,000 people across the country.

 2006 - they re-issued the live album Tightrope and completed an eight date Irish tour that Christmas taking in Dublin, Galway, Cork, Galway, Sligo, Castlebar, Ennis, Killarney.

-2008 - the band completed a 12-date Irish tour and that summer they played to a massive crowd at the Electric Picnic festival in Stradbally, Co.
-Laois.
+2008 - the band completed a 12-date Irish tour and that summer they played to a massive crowd at the Electric Picnic festival in Stradbally, County Laois.

 2009 - the band headlined the Friday night of the Volvo Ocean Race stopover in Galway city on 5 June.
 Around 25,000 people gathered around Galway docks to hear them play.

 2012 - was the band's 25th anniversary and they celebrated with a six date tour that Christmas taking in Dublin, Kilkenny, Cork, Castlebar, Donegal and Galway.
 They played a follow-up concert in Galway for the Volvo Ocean Race again on 6 July, headlining the Saturday night to a crowd of around 30,000.

 2013 - On 13 February The Stunning were the headline act for the NUIG Arts Ball, the largest formal dress ball in Ireland, in their 'hometown' of Gaillimh.
 On 8 June they also headlined the Helium Charity Festival in Ballymahon, County Longford in aid of Ataxia Ireland.

 2014 - saw the band return to the US for the first time since 1993, performing at Terminal 5 in New York and the Royale, Boston with the Boomtown Rats and Mundy.

-2015 - The Stunning went into Grouse Lodge studios, Co.
-Westmeath for two week-long periods to record new material and that summer they performed several festival shows around Ireland.
+2015 - The Stunning went into Grouse Lodge studios, County Westmeath for two week-long periods to record new material and that summer they performed several festival shows around Ireland.

 2016 - Following a summer of festival shows, Steve was cast as Chet Baker in a Dutch-produced film My Foolish Heart about the jazz musician's last days in Amsterdam in 1988.
 The film is due for release in 2018.

 2017 - "Brighten up my Life", the Stunning’s first original single since 1993, was released in May 2017.
 They played a sold-out show in Dublin's Olympia Theatre on 6 October and announced a second for March 2018.
 Another new single "Always You" is released on 10 November and features the vocals of Danielle Harrison formerly of Irish electro-rock band Skindive.
 The band finished the recording and mixing of the album Twice Around the World, which is due for release in March 2018.

 2018 - Twice Around the World, the band's first studio album in 26 years, was released on 16 March 2018.
 It features re-recordings of songs from 1992's Once Around the World, a cover of The Walls' "Carrying the Fire" from their 2012 album Stop the Lights, as well as the two new singles, "Brighten up my Life" and "Always You".